Saral

 From Digital to Traditional: The Journey of Simulating Traditional Paintings Using Advanced Animation Software

-The author has been fascinated by figurative masterpieces; it is his mission to capture and recreate the sensitivities of traditional painting on the computer.
-The author discusses his twenty digital images from 2011-2019, representing a long journey of creating the appearance of traditional paintings using animation software.
+The author has been fascinated by figurative masterpieces; his mission is to capture and recreate the sensitivities of traditional painting on the computer.
+The author discusses his twenty digital images from 2011-2019, representing a long journey of creating the appearance of conventional paintings using animation software.
 The figures and scenes are modeled in 3DS Max.
 The software allows users to simulate the properties of real-world materials, natural and artificial lights, and physical cameras.
 Good light setup and well-crafted material properties mimic the appearance of a painting by old masters.

 The finished pictures are printed on canvas.
 The retrospective works show the evolution in the expression of ideas, styles, and techniques.
 The recent pictures are more dramatic, narrative, and communicative.
 The images reflect the dark side of socio-cultural factors and the inner mind.
 The search for a perfect way to simulate traditional paintings using digital media is an ongoing process.
 It gets better with time.